daveyarwood/blog.djy.io/src/_posts/2022-01-31-10-bash-quirks-and-how-to-live-with-them.md

 ## Quirk 1: Shebang lines

-At the top of most shell scripts is a special line  that tells your shell which program to use to run the script.
+At the top of most shell scripts is a special line that tells your computer which program to use to run the script.

 You'll sometimes see the shebang line point to `/bin/bash` (**don't do this!**):